 The main attractions of Piazza Navona are three fountains: the Fountain of the Four Rivers, the Neptune fountain, and the Moor Fountain.
 Apart from the stunning sculptures and architecture, the square attracts visitors with ample outdoor cafes, restaurants, and nightclubs.

 Capitoline Hill or the Capitolium is one of the Seven Hills and arguably one of the most stylish places in entire Rome.
 The world-known architect and artist Michelangelo Buonarroti himself designed this remarkable hilltop square.

 Although the smallest among other six siblings, Capitoline Hill owns attractions, the importance of which far surpasses its size.
 Palazzo dei Conservatori, Palazzo Nuovo, and Palazzo Senatorio are just some of the landmarks you can’t miss in this section of Rome.

 10. Campo de’ Fiori

 The oldest market in Rome, Campo de’ Fiori is teeming with local merchants offering fresh produce, flowers, spices, sweets, and souvenirs during the day.
-In the evening though, it turns into a nightlife center – all thanks to vibrant restaurants and bars.
+In the evening, it turns into a nightlife center – all thanks to vibrant restaurants and bars nearby.

 11. Vatican City

-Vatican City is a major bonus to 10 things not to miss in Rome.
-However, Vatican is not a district of the capital of Italy.
-On the contrary, it’s the smallest country in the world surrounded by Rome.
-However, you don’t need an additional visa to visit Vatican.
-Even an entry stamp is not needed to see the city-state and explore St. Peter’s Basilica and Vatican Museums.
+The Vatican City is a major bonus to the 10 iconic things not to miss in Rome.
+The Vatican, however, is not a district of the capital of Italy.
+It’s the smallest country in the world surrounded by Rome.